Learn more about core factors to consider when evaluating endpoint management solutions for purchase.

 Research has proven that simply adding more layers does not lead to an increase in security effectiveness.
 When it comes to determining the ROI of your endpoint security, it’s important to look at the big picture: how many layers do you have, what do they do, how can you make them stronger?

-In our article about layered endpoint management, we point out that one of the first things malware does is disable the anti-malware software.
+One of the first things malware does is disable the anti-malware software.
 The next step, then, is choosing a solution that will automatically re-install this critical security layer.
 Self-healing capabilities help ensure that all your security layers stay where you want them, helping fortify your organization against attack.

 In addition, choose solutions that allow you to track application installations, enforce security configurations and passcode rules, and even geo-track devices for added security ROI.
 After all, one of the first points we made is about doing more – with less.